Dobatymo/data-algos/problems.md

 - https://en.wikipedia.org/wiki/Spectral_density_estimation#Frequency_estimation

 -- subjective (no simple objective performance metric)

+Empirical evaluation or based on "dumb" metrics.
+Even comparison to groundtruth is not easily possible.

 ## Image registration
 - also called: 'Image stitching'?is there any difference?'